-The thyroid is one of the most important endocrine glands of your body that controls the rate at which you produce and consume energy, in other words, your metabolism.
+The thyroid is one of your body’s most important endocrine glands that control the rate at which you produce and consume energy, in other words, your metabolism.
 The thyroid is under the direct control of the master gland called the pituitary present in the brain.
 The pituitary rereleases a hormone called thyroid-stimulating hormone (TSH).
 The TSH, in turn, stimulates the endocrine gland to release three hormones called triiodothyronine (T3), Thyroxine (T4), and Calcitonin.

-You might be aware that the T3, T4, and TSH play a vital role in maintaining a healthy weight and your overall mood.
-However, the same hormones can also affect your menstrual cycle and even your fertility.
+You might know that T3, T4, and TSH are vital in maintaining a healthy weight and overall mood.
+However, the same hormones can also affect your menstrual cycle and fertility.
 If you are trying to conceive, it is important to understand the role of the thyroid in controlling your fertility.

 Thyroid Disorders and Fertility